VonjareeW/Challenge.1/README.md

 # Challenge.1
-optimized site for search engines
+Optimized site for search engines

-refactoring
+Refactoring to make website accesible.

 Changed the title to reflect the company in browser tab